bastiencarreres/snsim/docs/configfile.rst

 Here we present how to generate different astrobj : each astrobj configuration us represented by a yaml section named astrobj_gen.
-Available astrobj are : \* SNIa (Future implementaiton for new astrobj)

 Common properties
 ~~~~~~~~~~~~~~~~~